 Jason McElwain a senior in high school in 2006 proved that theory wrong when he scored 20 points in a three-minute span.
 He was the varsity team’s manager throughout the season and got the chance to play thanks to his coach.

-In 2012 the Centers for Disease Control and Prevention estimated that one in 88 children now are identified on the Autism spectrum.
+In 2012, in one of the leading social stories on autism, the Centers for Disease Control and Prevention estimated that one in 88 children now are identified on the Autism spectrum.

 Dr. Isabel Rapin professor of Pediatric and Neurology at Albert Einstein College said “I think it has to do with changing diagnostic criteria, including mine over the years which have made me label many more children as being on the autism spectrum than say 10-20 years ago.
 Not only physicians, but parents, teachers, therapists and the public are much more aware of the symptoms of autism, and I suspect some may apply the diagnosis based on one symptom, which is inadequate.”